ztz1989/software-switches/README.md

 ssh root@localhost -p 10020, and login with the same password.

 ### Containers
 We use Docker to create and manage containers.
 The version is 17.03.2-ce, build f5ec1e2.
+To carry out our experiments with Docker, we firstly build three Docker images, based on which containers are instantiated:
+* DPDK container
+* FlowMown-DPDK container
+* pktgen-dpdk container